 The storm from last night dissipated, but the weather still looked a bit ominous.
 After breakfast we got off to an early start around 6:40 am, as we knew we had a big day ahead.

 The Berliner Höhenweg trail climbed steeply at times above the Furtschaglhaus, more or less following a ridgeline toward the Schönbichler Scharte (the notch below the Horn).

 As we progressed further upward, we became closer to the peaks above and the Schönbichler Horn and Scharte came into view, but we couldn’t yet see the route to the top.

-Further up the trail switched back a final time to a large cairn, and now we could see the approach to the Schönbichler Scharte following one more long ridgeline to a gully leading up the scharte (notch) with a steep snowfield to cross below the gully.
+Further up, the trail switched back a final time to a large cairn, and now we could see the approach to the Schönbichler Scharte following one more long ridgeline to a gully leading up the scharte (notch) with a steep snowfield to ascend below the gully.
 The trail became steeper and faint at times, but well marked and walkable without much need to use hands.

 Once up the gully, we stood atop the Schönbicher Scharte and savored the view ahead!

 Unfortunately, clouds were continuing to build and swirl in so the views to either side of the Schönbichler Scharte were somewhat obstructed.

 360º panorama from the Schönbichler Scharte (click and drag to pan and zoom)